pixi-loopkit/docs/docs/reference.md

 ### render()

 -   **Usage**:<br />
-    Call this whenever you need to redraw the frame.
-Takes no effect if loopkit is running.
+    Call this when loopkit is not running and you want to redraw a frame.
+Doesn't do anything if loopkit is running, so it's safe to run on key-strokes on any other input events.

 ### start()